fbertran/bigPLScox/README.md

 Rscript inst/benchmarks/benchmark_bigPLScox.R
 ```

-Results are stored under `inst/benchmarks/results/` with timestamps for traceability.
+Results are stored under `inst/benchmarks/results/` with time-stamped filenames
+for traceability.

 ## Vignettes and documentation

-Two vignettes ship with the package:
+Four vignettes ship with the package:

 1. **Getting started with bigPLScox** – an end-to-end introduction covering data
    preparation, fitting, and validation workflows.
+2. **Overview of bigPLScox** – a high-level description of the modelling
+   functions and their typical use cases.
+3. **Big-memory workflows with bigPLScox** – instructions for working with
+   `bigmemory` matrices and the streaming solvers.
-2. **Benchmarking bigPLScox** – guidance for evaluating performance against baseline
+4. **Benchmarking bigPLScox** – guidance for evaluating performance against
-   Cox implementations using the **bench** package.
+   baseline Cox implementations using the **bench** package.

 The full reference documentation and pkgdown website are available at
 <https://fbertran.github.io/bigPLScox/>.